bibek12345/DIPC/CloudWorkshop_DIPC_600.md

 ![](images/600/image600_13.png)

 17. Click on “Save and Run” button located on the top right corner of the screen to execute the task
-18. You will be navigated to the “Jobs” screen.
+18. You will be navigated to the “Monitor” screen.
 After some time, a message will appear in the notification bar

 ![](images/600/image600_14.png)